chungsam/frontend-nanodegree-mobile-portfolio/README.md

 * Deferred loading of Google Analytics script
 * Moved fetching of web font to use @font-face in styles.css
 * Added "media=print" attribute to fetch print.css only for printing
+* Uglified and minified JS and CSS files
+* Resized and optimized image files

+#### Part 2:
+* Used cached value for document.body.scrolltop in updatePositions() to avoid forced synchronous layout